Domestic violence in Iran: 2004 domestic violence study

 The 32 volume findings are available only to scholars and researchers at the Center for Research in Tehran and have been shared with governmental lawmakers and agencies.
-The study of Iran, a diverse country of many ethnical and cultural communities, resulted in varied results by province, and particularly different the further that women lived from Tehran, the capital of Iran.
-This could be attributed to the lack of higher education, economics, and dominance of religion.
+The study of Iran, a diverse country of many ethnical and cultural communities, resulted in varied results by province, and particularly different the farther that women lived from Tehran, the capital of Iran.
+This could be attributed to the lack of higher education, economics, and the dominance of religion.